matoruru/polybar-adapta-theme/README.md

 ### Workspace display
 This is a normal feature in some normal status bars.
 But in Polybar it is not true!
 You can get status of workspace from this feature.
-Use it!
+Try it!

 This feature is like the images and the table below.